“The Most Significant Economic Crisis of the Era is the One that Has Not Happened.”

 The critical point is that in market-based finance, the collateral’s market value plays a crucial role in financial stability.
 This market value is determined by the value of the asset and the price of underlying risks.
 The Fed has already embraced its dealer of last resort role partially to support the cost of diverse assets such as asset-backed securities, commercial papers, and municipal bonds.
 However, it has not yet offered any support for backstopping the price of derivatives.
 In other words, while the Fed has provided support for most non-bank intermediaries, it overlooked the liquidity conditions in the derivatives market.
 The point of such intervention is not so much to eliminate the risk from the market.
 Instead, the goal is to prevent a liquidity spiral from destabilizing the price of assets and, consequently, undermining their use as collateral in the market-based credit.

 In 2008, AIG was the world’s largest insurance company and a bank owner.
 Its insurance business and bank subsidiary made it one of the largest derivatives dealers.
 It had written billions of dollars of credit default swaps (CDSs), which guaranteed buyers in case some of the bonds they owned went into default.
 The goal was to ensure that the owner of the swap would be paid whole.
 Some investors who owned the bonds of Lehman had bought the CDSs to minimize the loss if Lehman defaulted on its bonds.
 The day after Lehman failed, the Fed lent $85 billion to AIG, stabilizing it and containing the crisis.
-However, this decision was due to the company's importance in markets for municipal bonds, commercial papers, and money market mutual funds.
-If the Fed was not unwilling to do the same for derivatives dealers, it may be able to alleviate near-term risks generated from the systemic losses on derivatives.
+However, this decision was due to the company’s importance in markets for municipal bonds, commercial papers, and money market mutual funds.
+If it us unwilling to do the same for derivatives dealers, it may not be able to alleviate near-term risks generated from the systemic losses on derivatives.

 After the COVID-19 pandemic, the Fed extended credit facilities to critical financial intermediaries, but excluded market makers in risk.
 But in a financialized economy, the business cycle is nothing more than extreme corrections to the price of capital.
 Before a crash, investors’ risk tolerance becomes flexible—they ignore the possibility for market corrections or rapid changes in an asset’s market price after the establishment of an equilibrium price.
 As a result of this bias, investors’ expectations of asset prices form more slowly than actual changes in asset prices.
 Hedging would save these biased investors, and if done appropriately, they could help stabilize the business cycle.
 However, the Fed has no formal tool that enables it to support derivatives dealers in providing hedging services.
 It cannot act as the “ultimate” risk manager in the system.